 Memorable Manitobans: Moses Finkelstein (1873-1939)

 Born at Radishevka, Ukraine, Russia on 11 January 1873, son of Tevel and Rytsa Finkelstein, he arrived in Winnipeg with his father and sister in June 1882 and was educated at Carlton School.
-In 1900 he was appointed a Justice of the Peace then, four years later, was elected a Winnipeg City Alderman, serving from 1905 to 1906, the first Jew to hold an elective office.
+In 1900 he was appointed a Justice of the Peace then, in December 1904, he was elected a Winnipeg City Alderman, serving from 1905 to 1906, the first Jew to hold an elective office.
 In 1900, he established the North West Hide and Fur Company and was prominent in the raw fur business.
 He retired from its management in 1937.

 He died at Los Angeles, California on 24 March 1939 while visiting his sister, and is buried in Shaarey Zedek Cemetery in Winnipeg.

 Birth, marriage and death registrations, Manitoba Vital Statistics.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.